-- Press the button twice to switch on automatic engine braking. - 2.
+- 1. Press the button twice to switch on automatic engine braking. - 2.
 Release the accelerator or brake pedal.
 The system remembers your vehicle speed.

-Note: The system automatically activates the engine brake and, if necessary. downshifts the transmission to lower gears to not exceed your vehicle's set speed when the brake or accelerator were last released.
+Note: This feature offers smoother, less aggressive engine braking during downhill descents.
+It may not apply braking if the vehicle speed is not increasing, although it will apply full engine braking force when needed to prevent acceleration.
+The system automatically activates the engine brake and, if necessary, downshifts the transmission to lower gears to not exceed your vehicle's set speed when the brake or accelerator were last released.